 The eco-friendly visitor centre is an essential stop-off – ospreys have thrived at Llyn Brenig since 2013, and visitors can learn all about how a sustainable approach to landscape management and wildlife protection have benefited Llyn Brenig’s wildlife.
 Budding twitchers can maximise their chances of a red kite sighting by heading to the RSPB-managed hide.

 Inspired?
-Download your free ebook, The Rough Guide to Responsible Wales Dropdown content, to find out how to explore the country in the most sustainable way possible.
+Download your free ebook, The Rough Guide to Responsible Wales, to find out how to explore the country in the most sustainable way possible.

-You might also want to read up on sustainable Wales for all types of traveller Dropdown content, and discover ten places to stay in Wales for a sustainable trip Dropdown content.
+You might also want to read up on sustainable Wales for all types of traveller, and discover ten places to stay in Wales for a sustainable trip.

 Top image: Llyn Clywedog, Mid Wales © Crown Copyright 2022 Visit Wales